re-innovation/Control_Sensor_Unit/README.md

-# RGBsensor
+# Control_Sensor_Unit

-This is a colour sensor using an Arduino Nano.
+This is a sensor unit using an Arduino Nano.
+It is designed to be able to read either a PIR, a TCS3200 colour sensor or a weight sensor.
+This is for making interactive art projects to control the projection unit.

 This was developed to control videos on a LED projector.